 o Updated 5/19/16 This no longer allowed due to budget restraints.

-Bus pass (including Honored Citizen, Adult or Lift) will be approved based on usage (a cost comparison of estimated number of trips and return trips and selecting the most cost efficient type of fare-- pass vs. tickets-- If client is infrequent user of Trimet, CM will authorize tickets rather than a pass.)
+Bus pass (including Honored Citizen, Adult or Lift) will be approved based on usage (a cost comparison of estimated number of trips and return trips and selecting the most cost-efficient type of fare-- pass vs. tickets-- If client is infrequent user of TriMet, CM will authorize tickets rather than a pass.)

 DME can be approved by CM not to exceed $200 per client per fiscal year.
 Any DME above $200 per fiscal year must have manager approval.
 No DME approval over $500 per fiscal year will be approved.
 Note: Case Managers will need to track spending of DME for clients to ensure that limits have not been exceeded.